If you’re looking to replace the battery in a Honeywell thermostat, it’s a simple procedure.

 Non-programmable models (e.g., RTH110B, RTH111B) – The batteries in them are generally simpler to replace.

-Lyric Round (RCH9310WF) – This model has geofencing to control temperature based on your location.
+Lyric Round (RCH9310WF) – This model has geofencing to control temperature based on location.
 Switch it off completely before replacing its batteries.

 The extract below is from the manual for the CM707 model.